XTLS/Xray-docs-next/docs/en/config/fakedns.md

 ### How to use?

-FakeDNS is essentially a [DNS server](./dns.md#serverobject) that can be used in conjunction with any DNS rules.
+FakeDNS is essentially a [DNS Server](./dns.md#serverobject) that can be used in conjunction with any DNS rules.

-Only by routing DNS queries to FakeDNS can it be effective.
+It only works when DNS queries are routed to FakeDNS.

 ```json
 {